avadae/minigin/README.md

 # Use

 Download the latest release of this project and compile/run in visual studio.
+Since students need to have their work on github too, they can use this repository as a template.